Detecting quantum non-Gaussianity with a single quadrature

-On the other hand, quantum tomography is not always a necessary burden: in many cases the relevant quantum features of a physical system may be witnessed directly without requiring a full characterization.
-Indeed, several strategies have been developed for efficiently witnessing measures of non-Gaussianity such as the negativity of the Wigner function \cite{mari2011directly,chabaud2021witnessing} and the stellar rank \cite{chabaud2021certification,walschaers2021non,fiuravsek2022efficient}.
-The latter measure provides an operational ranking of non-Gaussian states related to the number of photon-addition and subtraction operations required to prepare the state \cite{chabaud_stellar_2020,chabaud2022holomorphic}, and bounds the computational usefulness of bosonic quantum states~\cite{chabaud2023resources}.

-While non-Gaussian witnessing protocols drastically simplify the sample complexity of certifying non-Gaussian features of bosonic quantum systems, they still make use of measurement setups that are tomographically complete~\cite{RevModPhysTomo,chabaud2021certification}, i.e., allowing the retrieval of all information about the state of the system, or requiring the measurement itself to be non-Gaussian~\cite{chabaud2021witnessing}.
-However, given that the information sought is a specific property of the state rather than an exhaustive reconstruction, this raises the following question: \textit{What is the simplest measurement setting that can detect non-Gaussianity?} Very recently, new protocols have been introduced to witness non-Gaussianity using single-photon threshold detectors \cite{fiuravsek2025certification} or parametric amplification combined with intensity detectors \cite{kalash2025certifying}.
-In this work, we take a different approach and show that non-Gaussianity can be witnessed via samples from \textit{a single quadrature measurement}, such as the position-like quadrature $\hat q$ \textit{or} the momentum-like quadrature $\hat p$.
+On the other hand, tomography is not always a necessary burden: in many cases the relevant quantum feature of a physical system may be witnessed directly without requiring an exhaustive reconstruction.
+For bosonic systems, previous approaches to witnessing non-Gaussianity include Refs.~\cite{mari2011directly,fiuravsek2013witnessing, chabaud2021witnessing, filip2011detecting, genoni2013detecting, hughes2014quantum, Park_testing_in_phase_space_2015_PRL, Park_Lu_single_quad_2017, Happ_Efremov_Nha_Schleich_2018, Kuhn_Vogel_nonstandard_filters_2018, walschaers2021non, chabaud2021certification, Fiurasek_Lachman_Filip_2021, fiuravsek2022efficient, kalash2025certifying, fiuravsek2025certification, racz2025nonGaussianity_moments}, with some focusing on specific measures such as negativity of the Wigner function \cite{mari2011directly,fiuravsek2013witnessing,chabaud2021witnessing} or the stellar rank \cite{chabaud2021certification,walschaers2021non,Fiurasek_Lachman_Filip_2021,fiuravsek2022efficient}.
+The latter provides an operational ranking of non-Gaussian states related to the number of photon-addition and subtraction operations required for state preparation \cite{chabaud_stellar_2020,chabaud2022holomorphic}, and which bounds the computational usefulness of bosonic quantum states~\cite{chabaud2023resources}.
+A recurring theme in many previous approaches, as generally formulated in \cite{hughes2014quantum}, is to optimize a particular measurement setting over the subset of Gaussian states with bounded mean photon number.
+Such approaches however often make use of measurement setups that are tomographically complete~\cite{genoni2013detecting, hughes2014quantum, chabaud2021certification} or require the measurement itself to be non-Gaussian~\cite{filip2011detecting, chabaud2021witnessing}.
+This multitude of techniques, while successful in their appropriate regimes, raises the important question: \textit{What is the simplest possible measurement setting that can witness non-Gaussianity?} Here we take a different approach and show that non-Gaussianity can be witnessed via samples from \textit{a single quadrature measurement}, such as the position-like quadrature $\hat x$.